zhiming99/rpc-frmwrk/Concept.md

 ### RPC, IPC and In-Process

-RPC-frmwrk supports `RPC` as remote process call, `IPC` as inter-process call, and `In-Process` as in-process call.
-That is, a `Server` can simutaneously be accessed by `Proxies` from internet, different processes, or different threads.
-A `Proxy` can switch to different target `Server` by modifying its configuration file, as `XXXdesc.json` from the sample codes under the `test` directory.
+RPC-frmwrk supports `RPC` aka. remote process call, `IPC` aka. inter-process call, and `In-Process` aka. in-process call.
+That is, a `Server` can simutaneously be accessed by proxies from internet, different processes, or different threads.
+A Proxy can be configured to connect to different target `Server` by modifying the associated configuration file, the `XXXdesc.json` as long as the server support the same set of interfaces.

 #### Security over the Network